MicahSchiewe/Lab8-LoggerWithJUnit/README.md

 * logger.log differs from the console's log because the console's log is controlled by the ConsoleHandler, which records INFO messages and up (not FINE or FINER messages).
 Since messages of these other types are logged from other locations (specifically by JUnit), then they do not appear in the log.

 1. Where does this line come from?
 FINER org.junit.jupiter.engine.execution.ConditionEvaluator logResult Evaluation of condition [org.junit.jupiter.engine.extension.DisabledCondition] resulted in: ConditionEvaluationResult [enabled = true, reason = '@Disabled is not present']
 * An identical log entry, save the insertion of "on [void edu.baylor.ecs.si.Tester.passingTest() throws edu.baylor.ecs.si.TimerException]" between the package name and "resulted in", appears in the logger.log file.
+* Likely of more interest is where the log was *printed* from.
 It is a log from the JUnit class ConditionEvaluator on the success/failure of a test.

 1. What does Assertions.assertThrows do?
 * Assertions.assertThrows makes a JUnit test to pass if an exception which is an instance of the specified class is thrown, failing otherwise.